tyroguru/BPFTrace-hol/syscalls.md

     size_t count;
 ```

-[NOTE: We've used the abbreviated name for `tracepoint` above - simply `t`!]
+[**NOTE**: We've used the abbreviated name for `tracepoint` above - simply `t`!]

 Those with a keen eye may have noted that we have an extra parameter - `int __syscall_nr`.
 This is really just an implementation detail that has been exposed to you and you'll probably have little use for it.
-It's the system call number assigned to this system call in the kernel (more detail in the "Further Reading section"??)
+It's the system call number assigned to this system call in the kernel (more detail in "Further Reading" - see below)

-To access an argument we reference it through the `args` array using its name, i.e., `args->buf`.
+To access an argument, we reference it through the `args` built-in using its name, e.g., `args->buf`.
 In the following example we capture the first 200 bytes (or less) of any buffer being sent to file descriptor 2 which is usually `stderr`

 ```
 # cat write.bt